grafana/alloy/docs/sources/reference/components/loki.rules.kubernetes.md

 }
 ```

 The following example is an RBAC configuration for Kubernetes.
-It authorizes {{< param "PRODUCT_ROOT_NAME" >}} to query the Kubernetes REST API:
+It authorizes {{< param "PRODUCT_NAME" >}} to query the Kubernetes REST API:

 ```yaml
 apiVersion: v1